Exponential sums weighted by additive functions: Conclusion and future work

 A desirable next step after Theorem \ref{thm:exp sum bound class F} would be to enlarge the class $\mathcal{F}_0$.
 Consider the more general class $\mathcal{F}_b$, consisting of additive functions $f$ satisfying $f(p) = p^b$.
 Notice that

 are then examples of functions in $\mathcal{F}_1$.
 It should be possible to modify the methods used in this paper to expand Theorem \ref{thm:exp sum bound class F} to include functions in $\mathcal{F}_b$ for general $b\ge 0$.
-Moreover, it would also be interesting to obtain upper and lower bounds for $\mathfrak{S}(N,M)$ in \eqref{eq: theorem singular series}.
+Moreover, it would also be interesting to refine the $O_M(1)$ error in \eqref{eq:singular_series_asymp} to achieve a relative error of $O(1/\log N)$.
 We will address these questions in forthcoming work.

 Moreover, rather than considering sums of the form

 where $f$ is an additive function, we could instead consider sums of the form

 where $z \in \C$.
 This problem is closely related to the generalized divisor function $d_z(n)$ where